seanwu1105/purdue-cs565-homeworks/notes.md

 `exfalso` is to prove **a goal** that is nonsensical (e.g., the goal state is false = true).

+### `induction`

+Lab 3 Recording (53:00):

+> Only introduce as much as you need to into the set of assumptions before doing
+> an induction.
+Because then, the more universally quantified things you have in
+> your goal, the more universally quantified things you will have in your
+> inductive hypothesis, which is the more things you have the freedom to choose
+> when you apply that inductive hypothesis.

 ## Commands

 ### `Search`